IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 touchPressEnd( buttonPressed ) //On mobile only: triggered when a finger is released touchMove() //On mobile only: triggered when a pressed finger moves
 ```
+## Known Issues
+Many of these issues are present in normal P5JS.
+- On Apple devices:
+  - On Microsoft Edge: Somewhat unpredictable behavior
+  - On DuckDuckGo: swiping up and down causes the canvas to move around
+  - Tapping once, then quickly tapping and holding can cause the cursor to freeze in some browsers
+- Before the canvas loads, users can zoom and pan, but once the canvas loads, they no longer can (it may become permanently stuck).
+For this reason, using asynchronous loading instead of `preload()` is recommended (see my [asynchronous loading library](https://github.com/IkeB108/P5-Asynchronous-Loading-Library))
+- Cursor teleports when releasing fingers in an arbitrary order
+- Opening the context menu (inside or outside the canvas) causes the cursor to teleport
+- Cursor will stay "pressed" if pressed at the moment a dialogue window opens